capshaw/capshaw.me/_posts/2014-12-01-new-camera.md

 layout: post
 ---

-These are some of the first photoes I took with my new camera -- a Sony Alpha A6000.
+These are some of the first photos I took with my new camera -- a Sony Alpha A6000.
 I am excited about the portability of this mirrorless camera.

 I was especially surprised about how well the lighting came out in this dark setting.
 My last camera did terrible in low light so this will really open up a lot of options for creativity.
 Hopefully many more photos will come out of it!